-Slow Cooker Turnip Greens makes easy work of a favorite Southern dish.
-Perfect for busy weeknights, Sunday suppers, and New Year’s Day!
+Slow Cooker Turnip Greens makes easy work of a delicious Southern dish.
+This turnip greens recipe is a favorite and perfect for busy weeknights, Sunday suppers and New Year’s Day!

 Turnip greens and cool weather go hand in hand, don’t they?
-And slow cooker turnip greens sure do make cooking them even easier!
+And slow cooker turnip greens sure do make cooking this turnip green recipe even easier!

 For Sunday suppers or lunches after church, it is just hard to beat having the slow cooker out on the countertop doing as much of the work for you as possible.
 As a matter of fact, most Sunday’s I’ll have more than one just working away to make our day run a whole lot more smoothly.
-I need all the help I can get!
+Slow cookers are always great for that extra help in the kitchen.

-A few years ago, I’d planned to make a traditional Southern Supper one Sunday but knew we were going to be out of the house most of the day with various activities.
+A few years ago, I’d planned to make a traditional Southern supper one Sunday but knew we were going to be out of the house most of the day with various activities.
 I knew the turnip greens needed to cook low and slow to produce tons of pot liquor like my husband likes for eating with his cornbread.
 Otherwise, I could’ve made quick skillet turnip greens like I’ve shared before and that we love to make for easy weeknights.
-But, this Sunday, I wanted the style my Grandmother would’ve made and cook all day.
+But, this particular Sunday, I wanted the style my Grandmother would’ve made and cook all day.

 So, I decided I’d give them a try in my slow cooker.
 Goodness gracious if they didn’t produce some of the best tasting, traditional Southern turnip greens I’ve ever tasted!
 The best part, I didn’t have to worry with them all day long.
 I popped them into my slow cooker, added water and seasonings and set the timer.
 My slow cooker did all the work.

 I love it when things come together like that.
 Don’t you?